4 min read

 Definition: What is agility?

-• To welcome change
+• Welcome change

 • accept that being agile means ongoing adaptation and change

-• to act in a solution-oriented manner
+• acting in a solution-oriented manner

-• maximise the possibilities for action
+• to maximize the possibilities for action

 What are Scrum, Kanban and Co?